Mohamed Elneny: Basel

 FC Basel had been watching Elneny for some time and invited him to their training camp in Estepona from 14 to 24 January 2013.
 Elneny played his unofficial debut on 18 January 2013 during the friendly match against Steaua București, a 1–1 draw.
 Elneny was able to impress Basel's trainer Murat Yakin during the training camp and on 29 January 2013, it was announced that he had signed a loan contract with Basel up until the end of June 2013.
 Elneny played his official debut for Basel in the 2012–13 Swiss Super League season on 10 February 2013 in the 3–0 home win against Sion as he was substituted in at half time.

 At the end of the Swiss Super League season 2012–13 Elneny won the Championship title and was Swiss Cup runner up with Basel.
 In the 2012–13 UEFA Europa League Basel advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea, but they were knocked out, losing both home and away ties, beaten 2–5 on aggregate.

 During May 2013 Basel announced that they had taken up the option of signing the Egyptian midfielder on a permanent basis.
-He signed a four-year contract up-until 30 June 2017.
+He signed a four-year contract up until 30 June 2017.
 He scored his first goal for Basel, the last goal of the match, in the 4–2 home win at the St. Jakob-Park against Zurich on 16 April 2014.
-At the end of the 2013–14 Super League season Elneny won the league championship with Basel.
-They also reached the final of the 2013–14 Swiss Cup, but were beaten 2–0 by Zürich after extra time.
-During the 2013–14 Champions League season Basel reached the group stage and finished the group in third position.
-Thus they qualified for Europa League knockout phase and here they advanced as far as the quarter-finals.
-In their season 2013–14 Basel played a total of 68 matches (36 Swiss League fixtures, 6 Swiss Cup, 6 Champions League and 10 Europa League and 10 test matches).
+At the end of the 2013–14 Super League season, Elneny won the league championship with Basel.
+They also reached the final of the 2013–14 Swiss Cup, but were beaten 2–0 by Zürich in extra time.
+During the 2013–14 Champions League season, Basel reached the group stage and finished the group in third position.
+Thus they qualified for Europa League knockout phase, where they advanced as far as the quarter-finals.
+In the 2013–14 season, Basel played a total of 68 matches (36 Swiss League fixtures, 6 Swiss Cup, 6 Champions League and 10 Europa League and 10 test matches).
 Elneny totaled 55 appearances, 32 League, 4 Cup, 6 Champions League and 6 Europa League as well 7 in the test games.
 He scored just that one goal in the league.